 Recognizing the warning signs early is the first step toward building a healthier, more effective sales organization.
 If you’re seeing consistently poor results, a revolving door of talent, unhappy customers, or a team that just seems to be going through the motions, it’s time to take a hard look at your strategies.
 These aren’t just isolated problems; they are symptoms of deeper issues that need to be addressed before they can be fixed.

-Declining Revenue and Missed Targets
+Warning Sign: Declining Revenue and Missed Quotas

 When your team consistently falls short of its goals, it’s easy to blame external factors or individual performance.
 However, the problem often starts with the goals themselves.
 If only one person on your team can hit their quota, the issue might be with the unattainable sales goals you’ve set, not the people.
 Furthermore, when reps don’t see a clear line between their work and the company’s success, their focus wavers.
 Research shows that 65% of sales reps don't have their individual sales goals connected to the company's overall objectives.
 This disconnect leads to confusion about priorities, wasted effort, and, ultimately, a steady decline in revenue.